deepbsd/deepbsd.github.io/_posts/2019-11-01-Migrating_Antergos_to_Arch_Linux.markdown

 If you installed Antergos using LVM, you'll still see `Antergos` in your LVM names.
 There are still some packages on your system, such as webkit-theme-antergos, and you can see some more using ```updatedb && locate antergos```.
 But for all intents and purposes, you now should have an arch linux installation.
-Those remaining files can be removed manually I think without affecting the rest of the system.
+Those remaining files weren't removed when antergos packages were removed, but they can be removed manually I think without affecting the rest of the system.
 But I'm not sure.
 For now, they're not bothering me.
 Maybe I'll remove them later.

 I've changed my icons around to reflect the change, in my start menu for example.
 Neofetch and Screenfetch now report an Arch installation.
 And really, there's just very little left